Cycling

 Riding a bike is a complex skill.
 It requires various motor skills along with depth and distance perception to work in tandem, which is why some of the following should be checked/taught before embarking on the actual teaching.

-1. Supine Cycling: pedalling with both legs while lying on a flat surface like bed.
+1. Supine Cycling: pedalling with both legs while lying on a flat surface like a bed.

-2. Fully Pedallingcan be practiced with static cycles.
-I was also asked a few times on children doing only half pedalling, in that case, velcro strip can be used to tie their feet loosely to the pedals to help them for full rotation.
+2. Fully Pedalling: This can be practiced with static cycles.
+I was also asked a few times about children doing only half pedalling, in that case, a velcro strip can be used to tie their feet loosely to the pedals to help them for full rotation.

 3. Bilateral coordination: